 When agency means the ability to take action with intentionality, it is important to understand how the brain works when an individual takes such an action, what roles the brain plays in taking further actions, and what that action does to the brain in response.
+Cognitive neuroscience, especially brain studies using functional Magnetic Resonance, Imaging(fMRI) and related methods has increasingly been influential and has provided multiple levels of analysis and a deeper understanding of the human mind as a complex organic system.
 Cognitive process such as learning, attention, memory and decision making are greatly affected by the processes of emotion.
-In other words, emotion plays a fundamental role in reasoning and decision making .
+In other words, emotion plays a fundamental role in reasoning and decision making.